preethamvishy/controlbar/README.md

-# networkbar
+# controlbar
-A menubar app for network details
+A menubar app for controlling mac